Faculty and Staff

 Ning Lu, Professor, PhD, The Johns Hopkins University.
 Primary research interest is to seek common threads among basic soil physical phenomena including fluid flow, chemical transport, heat transfer, stress, and deformation.
 I pursue understanding of these phenomena at fundamental levels, including unifying atomic-scale potentials, inter-particle forces, and engineering-scale stresses in soils.

-John McCray, Department Head and Professor, PhD, University of Arizona; Contaminant hydrology, subsurface remediation, vadose-zone hydrology, subsurface vapor-transport, watershed hydrology, mathematical modeling, soil-based wastewater treatment, fire impacted water quality, joint sustainability of energy production and water resources.
+John McCray, Professor, PhD, University of Arizona; Contaminant hydrology, subsurface remediation, vadose-zone hydrology, subsurface vapor-transport, watershed hydrology, mathematical modeling, soil-based wastewater treatment, fire impacted water quality, joint sustainability of energy production and water resources.

 Junko Munakata Marr, Associate Professor, PhD, Stanford University.
 Biological degradation of organic compounds; microbial communities in groundwater and water treatment systems; application of molecular biology techniques to environmental systems.